smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   Msg 51147, Level 16, State 1, Server DESKTOP-4P2SA80, Procedure tr_rif40_tables_checks, Line 45
   Table name: [rif40].[rif40_tables], Cannot DELETE from RIF40_TABLES
   ```
 * RIF meeting.
-Need to discuss instsallation with CDC;
+Need to discuss installation with CDC;
 * Test and merge pull #34 rename all packages to follow Java conventions
   - Whilst resolving issues (malformed lowercase URL - http://localhost:8080/taxonomyservices/taxonomyservices/getMatchingTerms)
     It was found that getJsonFile() was calling the *taxonomyservices* using *wpea-rif1* which it was not obtaining from